Howlett and Bailey Architects

+Founders

 Jeffrey Howlett

-Jeffrey Howlett (1928–2005), founder of the Howlett and Bailey Architects firm, is known as a pioneer of Western Australian Modernist architect.
+Jeffrey Howlett (1928–2005), a founder of the Howlett and Bailey Architects firm, is known as a pioneer of Western Australian Modernist architect.
 He was awarded as a State Living Treasure by the Western Australian and the Life Fellowship by the RAIA in 1978.
 In 2000, due to his contributions to architecture as a designer and pedagogue, he was nominated a Member of the Order of Australia.
 After spending his early life in Hyderabad, India, Howlett came to England to receive his scholarship for Diploma in Architectural Association School of Architecture in London.
-From 1950, he worked in England for the London Country Council before coming to Australia to work with several Perth’s practices.
-Later, Howlett came to Melbourne to continue his career as a Senior Design architect with Bates Smart and Mc Cutcheon.
-In Melbourne, together with Donald Bailey, who soon to be his co-operator, they won the new Perth City Council administration buildings competition.
-The Howlett and Bailey Architects firm was constituted after that when they moved to Perth.
+From 1950, he worked in England for the London County Council before moving to Australia to work with several of Perth’s practices.
+Later, Howlett moved to Melbourne to continue his career as a Senior Design architect with Bates Smart and Mc Cutcheon.
+In Melbourne, together with Donald Bailey, won the new Perth City Council administration buildings competition.
+Howlett and Bailey Architects was formed on relocation to Perth to continue work on the competition winning project.
 Donald Bailey described Howlett as a specially talent and creative designer.
-In 1992, there was an exhibition, held by University of Western Australia, named Howlett: Architectural projects.
-After suffering from a major stroke in 1993, his life was rely on the wheelchair and he mainly using oil pastel and paper to keep expressing his creativity through forms and colours.
-An exhibition at Perth Galleries in 2002 displayed his art works and told the story of his memories, past and present.
+A 1992 exhibition of Howlett's work was hosted by University of Western Australia, named Howlett: Architectural projects.
+After suffering a major stroke in 1993, he came to rely on a wheelchair and mainly used oil pastel and paper to continue expressing his creativity through forms and colours.
+An exhibition at Perth Galleries in 2002 displayed his art works and presented his memories, past and present.